MDK-Packs/vscode-cmsis-solution-docs/docs/conf_debug.md

 ## Template Files

 Template files for various debug adapters are included in the installation.
-For reference the template files are provided here (todo).
+For reference the template files are provided in the [Debug Adapter Registry](https://github.com/Open-CMSIS-Pack/debug-adapter-registry).

 A template file in `*.json` format contains the following sections: